evgeniyarbatov/garmin-vs-polar/README.md

 Main:

 - `data`: raw GPX files from Garmin Explore and Polar Flow
-- `metadata`: metadata related to the run like the actual route
+- `metadata`: metadata about the run based on the raw data
-- `scripts`: scripts which take the raw data and generate graphs
+- `scripts`: scripts which take the raw data and generate metadata

 Extras: